augustbright/journal-assistent/README.md

 ./deploy.sh
 ```

-2. The build files will be generated in the `dist/` directory
+2. The build files will be generated in the `docs/` directory

 3. Deploy to GitHub Pages:
-   - Create a `gh-pages` branch
-   - Push the contents of the `dist/` folder to that branch
+   - Push the `docs/` folder to your main branch
-   - Or use GitHub's Pages settings to deploy from a branch
+   - Or use GitHub's Pages settings to deploy from the main branch

 ### GitHub Pages Setup

 1. Go to your repository settings on GitHub
 2. Navigate to "Pages" in the sidebar
 3. Set source to "Deploy from a branch"
-4. Select the `gh-pages` branch and `/ (root)` folder
+4. Select the `main` branch and `/docs` folder
 5. The app will be available at: `https://yourusername.github.io/journal-assistent/`

 ## PWA Features